BehaviorEnterprises/WarpZone/README.md

 standby for updates.
 This has been posted to github to share work between development systems.</span>

+UPDATE 25 Feb 2015: Development of WarpZone has been redirected.
+Warpzone will not be a independent program but is being developed as an R package depending on Seewave.
+This repository will soon be deleted.

 WarpZone
 ========
 Dynamic Time Warping, without a  DeLorean